 A woman’s level of glamour is commonly measured by her sartorial choices, clear skin, luxurious lifestyle, beautiful house and car, and the expensive items she owns.
 But true glamour is more than that.
+Like an education is not about grade which you can get by starting to buy cheap papers online, a glamor is not about how it looks.
 They wow the people around in big ways, not just with their gutsy fashion choices, but also with their classy personality, overall gorgeousness, lasting appeal and legacy.
 They don’t just look good – when they open their mouths, they also speak with grace and wisdom.
 From the industries of Hollywood, fashion, music and even politics comes a lot of glamorous and sought-after personalities, but here are some of the world’s most memorable, glamorous women of all time:

 1. Diana, Princess of Wales